 - 5 – 8 p.m.

-There will also be music performances throughout the season by local musicians and acts in the area.
-Other market favorites include fresh produce, farm-raised meats, honey, bread, plants, food trucks, and handmade items by local artists at the always-vibrant Gifford Park.
+There will also be musical performances throughout the season by local musicians and acts in the area, starting with Rick Patton for the first night market of the season.
+Other market favorites to look forward to on the kickoff night include Johnny Riccos Brooklyn Pizza and Gimme The Scoop at the always-vibrant Gifford Park.

 Bellevue Farmers’ Market